-Do not turn OFF the power supply for the controller or disconnect and connect the cable while data is being written to EEPROM (PWR LED (green) is flashing).
+Do not turn OFF the power supply for the controller or disconnect and connect the cable while the data is being written to EEPROM (PWR LED (green) is flashing).

-\ This is to avoid the possibility of incorrect / corrupt data (step data, parameter)
+\ Possibility of incorrect / corrupt data (step data, parameter)

 8. Operation methods